Human Element Analysing Process (HEAP)

 Formal Safety Assessment (FSA)

-Formal Safety Assessment (FSA) is a structured and systematic methodology, aimed at enhancing maritime Safety, including protection of life, health, the marine environment and property, by using risk and cost/benefit assessments.
+Formal Safety Assessment (FSA) is a structured and systematic methodology, aimed at enhancing maritime safety, including protection of life, health, the marine environment and property, by using risk and cost/benefit assessments.

-FSA can be used as a tool to help in the evaluation of new regulations for maritime safety and protection of marine environment or making a comparision between existing and possibly improved regulations, with a view to achieving a balance between the various technical and operational issues, including the human element, and between maritime safety or protection of marine environment and costs.
+FSA can be used as a tool to help in the evaluation of new regulations for maritime safety and protection of marine environment or making a comparison between existing and possibly improved regulations, with a view to achieving a balance between the various technical and operational issues, including the human element, and between maritime safety or protection of marine environment and costs.